jccsvq/svg-abacus/README.md

 * `svg-abacus`: Abacuses of the soroban and swanpan family.
 * `svg-schoty`: Russian (schoty), school or Danish and Mesopotamian (sexagesimal) abacuses.
-* `svg-sangi`: Japanese-style counting rods (sangi) and a medieval European counting table.
+* `svg-sangi`: Japanese-style counting rods (sangi), medieval European counting table and an imaginary  Mayan (vigesimal) free counter abacus.

 These are command-line utilities.
 Tested with `Python 3.11.2` under Debian GNU/Linux 12 (bookworm).

 ## Installation:
 No special installation is required since only the standard `argparse` and `sys` modules are used.

-* On Unix-like systems, make sure to make the files executable and move them anywhere in the `PATH`.
+* On Unix-like systems, make sure to make the files executable and move them anywhere in your `PATH`.
 * Alternatively, rename the files to contain the `.py` extension and invoke them from your Python interpreter:

     `$ python3 svg-abacus.py ...`

 # svg-abacus
 Simple `python3` script to draw SVG diagrams or illustrations of several (oriental) abacus types.